howonlee/mertonon/essays/estimates.md

 The fizzleblorp handler has to be extended so that it can handle wizzleblorps.
 That task is not a widget to buy: it's a compounded quantity.
 Does the new wizzleblorp solution conflict with the previous hammlebloop solution?
 What about the Blorp Ray emissions?
 We have a deadlock over whether we should go with the Moople Standard or the Woople standard that some of the senior IC's have been fighting about for two years.
 And we have to deal with the Tootle-Noodle Phenomenon.

-This essay is of a genre: there are a thousand essays decrying estimation in software and a relatively equal amount decrying estimation in other fields.
+This essay is one instance of a genre: there are a thousand essays decrying estimation in software and a relatively equal amount decrying estimation in other fields.
 The reason why the senior IC wriggles like a worm caught in the trap when asked for an estimate is because of that intermediate structure, which comes into their vision as innovation and uncertainty.

 Mertonon is a budgeting tool for quantities with politics, internal structure and intermediate structure, which we think can substantively replace the organizational purpose of estimates.
 It's intended for organizational budgeting first.
 Some autocracies led by individual contributors, like id Software under Carmack, manage to not give estimates by sheer dint of leadership will.
 Mertonon is for people without such ideological hardening.

 ###

 ### Put in a usage thing here but only 3 pics.
+I think real call to action, basically

-### stakeholder things: show Mertonon to stakeholders
+### stakeholder things: show Mertonon instance to stakeholders.

 ### go-or-no-go-decisions: set up a Mertonon instance with everyone's input and stare at it hard.

 There is often a moral-religious element to estimation, an enduring faith that the project is actually going to get done.

+### cta here

 ## Q&A